New equations of state constrained by nuclear physics, observations, and QCD calculations of high-density nuclear matter: Astrophysical equation of state

 The EOSs for which SNM is consistent with the fRG band by Leonhardt \text{et al.}~\cite{Leon19fRGeos} are highlighted in orange in Fig.~\ref{fig:EOS_MR}.
 More specifically, for the orange EOSs the pressure of SNM starting at $5\ns$ deviates from the fRG band by at most $10\%$.
 Compared to the full band, the fRG-consistent neutron star EOSs have lower pressures at energy densities $\varepsilon\gtrsim 800\MeV\fmiq$, which is a consequence of the relatively low SNM pressures obtained by the fRG calculation.
 This translates into comparatively larger neutron star radii and smaller maximum masses.
 Nevertheless, the fRG-consistent EOSs cover a broad range of the pressure-energy density and $M\mbox{-}R$ bands of Raaijmakers {\it et al.}~\cite{Raai19GWNICER}.
 Overall, the fRG results for SNM provide viable additional constraints for astrophysical EOS constructions, and incorporating them leads to a considerable narrowing of the uncertainty band for the EOS and the $M\mbox{-}R$ relation.
 In the future, improved fRG calculations will enable further advancements along these lines.

 Our results for the neutron star maximum mass are examined further in Fig.~\ref{fig:Mmax} where we plot the number of EOSs that yield a given value of $M_\text{max}$.
 The distribution in Fig.~\ref{fig:Mmax} shows a broad peak, which falls off steeply for $M_\text{max}\gtrsim 2.35 \Msun$, reaching zero at $M_\text{max}\approx 2.6 \Msun$.
-Our largest maximum masses are only slightly above the model-dependent bound $M_\text{max}\lesssim 2.3-2.4\Msun$ inferred from GW170817~\cite{Marg17Mmax,Shib17GWmodel, Ruiz18Mmax, Rezz18Mmax, Shib19Mmax, Ai20Mmax, Abbo20modelcompare}.
+Our largest maximum masses are only slightly above the model-dependent bound $M_\text{max}\lesssim 2.3$--$2.4\Msun$ inferred from GW170817~\cite{Marg17Mmax,Shib17GWmodel, Ruiz18Mmax, Rezz18Mmax, Shib19Mmax, Ai20Mmax, Abbo20modelcompare}.
 Again, in Fig.~\ref{fig:Mmax} the EOSs that are consistent with the fRG band are highlighted in orange.
 As discussed above, the fRG constraint implies softer EOSs and thus leads to smaller values of the maximum mass with $M_\mathrm{max}\lesssim 2.18\Msun$.

 Finally, in Fig.~\ref{fig:Ye} we show the electron fraction $\Ye(n)$ in neutron stars as obtained from the different EOS.
 The density dependence of the electron fraction is strongly related to that of the symmetry energy $\SE(n)$.
-Similar to the results for the speed of sound, our $\Ye(n)$ band is fairly narrow up to around saturation density where the electron fraction is given by $\Ye(\ns)\approx (4\esym)^3/3\pi^2\ns\approx 0.035-0.055$~\cite{Hebe10PRL}.
-Above $(2-3)\ns$, the $\Ye(n)$ band widens considerably, with different EOS given electron fractions between $0$ to about $30\%$ in the core of heavy neutron stars.
+Similar to the results for the speed of sound, our $\Ye(n)$ band is fairly narrow up to around saturation density where the electron fraction is given by $\Ye(\ns)\approx (4\esym)^3/3\pi^2\ns\approx 0.035$--$0.055$~\cite{Hebe10PRL}.
+Above $(2$--$3)\ns$, the $\Ye(n)$ band widens considerably, with different EOS given electron fractions between $0$ to about $30\%$ in the core of heavy neutron stars.
+This reflects the difference in energy of PNM to SNM, as a larger symmetry energy implies a higher electron fraction.